charlesdaniels/dotfiles/README.rst

 restrictive assumptions.
 For those wondering, ``taskutil`` itself should work on Windows, but few if any of the tasks in this repository will.

+Note that ``taskutil`` requires ``pathlib``.
+This means that it should run in Python 3.4+ with only the Python standard library.
+On lower versions of Python 3, pathlib may need to be installed separately.